 Methods such as Waterfall and Agile exist as different approaches to solve variations of the same problems.
 Depending on their particularities, several projects may be better developed and more suitable with either one or the other.

 All in all, why do we prefer Agile to Waterfall?
-Given what we have seen until here, hopefully, we're all past explanations such as "Waterfall is dead, long live Agile."
+Given what we have seen up until now, hopefully, we're all past explanations such as "Waterfall is dead, long live Agile."
 As a general rule, one is not better than the other and, most times, it's a mistake to think otherwise.
 We have tried Waterfall for a long time, and made the shift to Agile when - given the nature of most of our projects - we found it to be the top pick.